bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="5.0in" height="0.9145297462817148in"} -->

-[React.js](https://reactjs.org/) (also known as ReactJS or React) is an open-source, front-end JavaScript library.
+<a href="https://reactjs.org/">React.js</a> (also known as ReactJS or React) is an
+open-source, front-end JavaScript library.
 It was created in 2013 by Jordan Walke, who works at Facebook as a software engineer.

 React continues to dominate the front-end space.
 The framework stands out with its own virtual DOM, ensuring persistent app performance at